 - Take it one day at a time.
 I know, I know.
 This is so cliche, but goodness, it is true.
 Thinking too far ahead can be really detrimental, especially when we just don't have a ton of information.
 Do the best with the information you do have, and try to stay as present as you can.

 - Remember the helpers.
 Isolation is needed right now to #flattenthecurve.
 The hard aspect of isolating yourself, though, is that it's hard to remember all the people out there who are helping—mama, there are so many.
 Researchers and scientists are working around the clock to learn more.
 Medical providers who are updating policies and ready to take care of you the moment you need it.
 Delivery drivers who can bring you chocolate and canned food.
 You are not alone in this.

-[This is a developing story, and we'll continue to update it as new information comes in.]
+[A version of this post was originally published March 27, 2020.
+This is a developing story, and we'll continue to update it as new information comes in.]

 - Expert answers to coronavirus questions from parents - Motherly ›

 - Coronavirus: This Pregnant Woman Gave Birth While in Coma ... ›

 - Giving birth during the coronavirus?
 Here's what to know, mama ›

 - Coronavirus: Are Pregnant Women at Higher Risk? - Motherly ›